muratk5n/thirdwave/en/README.md

 ---

-Earlier share on the topic
+Earlier share on the topic \#pyrolysis

 [[-]](https://youtu.be/JGe8R0N20ps?t=424)